Number-crunch your way to the top with one of the best Doctorate in Accounting degrees.

 Because UT Austin has a large team of accounting faculty, doctoral candidates enjoy lots of research opportunities.
 Some current research publication topics include “The Joint Effect of Auditor-Client Social Bonds” and “Financial Statement Quality and Debt Contracting.”

 The University of Illinois at Urbana-Champaign is a public research university.
 It offers over 150 programs of study and is highly regarded academically at both a national and global level.
 We’re not the only ones who have taken notice of this university: US News & World Report recently ranked the Accounting graduate program as #2 in the nation.Program Highlights

 Research is king in University of Illinois’ Accountancy PhD program.
 Starting year-one, students jump right into research projects.
 Doctorate students must complete two semesters of teaching, as well as 96 credit-hours of classes.
 Most of the coursework involves dissertation preparation like:

 - Special Research Problems

 The accounting program University of Illinois at Urbana-Champaign boasts a strong completion rate.
 In the last 10 years, over 80% of the doctorate students have completed the program.
 Most have taken 5 years or less to finish.

 University of Pennsylvania

 The University of Pennsylvania is private Ivy League school located just outside of Philadelphia.
 The university was founded by Benjamin Franklin.
 The Wharton School of Business, which houses the PhD in Accounting, is ranked #1 across the board, from Business Insider to Forbes.
+Program Highlights

 The Wharton School at the University of Pennsylvania highlights analytics and quantitative study.
 The Accounting PhD program aims to prepare students for financial economic research.
 Some of the pre-dissertation coursework includes: